cdungca/document-classifier-final/README.md

 Before modeling, the data set will be split into: 70% training and 30% test set.

-Training set contains 132 documents.
+Training set contains 132 documents.<br/>
-Test set containe 57 documents.
+Test set contains 57 documents.

 ## Modeling